-Completion of student teaching as part of the teaching certification program satisfies the Ursinus College requirement for an Independent Learning Experience (ILE).
+Completion of student teaching as part of the teaching certification program satisfies the Ursinus College requirement for an Experiential Learning Project (XLP).
 Student teachers spend a semester teaching full-time in a local public school, under the supervision of an Ursinus faculty supervisor and a cooperating teacher at the school site.

 Ursinus students are encouraged to work with faculty members on original research.
 Students interested in doing original research in education may do so as an independent study during a semester.
 Also, because the study of education cuts across many disciplines, students who complete Summer Fellows or an honors thesis as part of their major often do so with an educational focus and the mentorship of Education faculty as part of their project.
 (Majors from other departments may also complete an honors thesis with a faculty advisor in the Education department).
 Examples of such projects include: